-This is a guest post from our Director of Sponsorships, Carol Burton.
+This is a guest post from our Director of Sponsorships, Carol Burton, who has loved her houseboat family vacations throughout the years even before “socially distancing” was a thing.

-Our annual Lake Shasta houseboating vacation is highlight of our summer for our family.
+Our annual Lake Shasta houseboating vacation is highlight of summer for our family.

 Think camping, but with a shower and a bed.
 And surrounded by water instead of dirt.
 (Most of the time.)
 When it’s hot, you can slide down off the house into the lake or jump on a raft.